domokane/FinancePy/README.md

 Contributions are very welcome.
 There are a number of requirements:

-* You can use either camel case or snail case.
-At some point I will try to make the code Pep8 compliant.
-But not yet.
+* The code should be Pep8 compliant.
 * Comments are required for every class and function and they should be a clear description.
-* At least one test case must be provided for every function.
+* At least one broad test case and a set of unit tests must be provided for every function.
 * Avoid very pythonic constructions.
 For example a loop is as good as a list comprehension.
 And with numba it can be faster.
 Readability is the priority.

 ## License